The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Damien Hirst's Fast Scarlett TR Base (signed) from 2011, a woodcut print, is estimated to be worth between £16,000 and £24,000.
-This artwork has shown consistent value growth, with an average annual growth rate of 15%.
-This is a rare work with an auction history of two total sales since its entry to the market on 16th July 2014.
-The hammer price over the past five years has ranged from £11,065 in March 2020 to £20,642 in November 2021.
+The value of Damien Hirst's Fast Scarlett TR Base (signed) is estimated to be worth between £14,000 and £21,000.
+This woodcut artwork, created in 2011, has shown consistent value growth, with an average annual growth rate of 8%.
+This work is rare, with an auction history of two total sales since its entry to the market in July 2014.
 The edition size of this artwork is limited to 55.

 Meaning & Analysis